InternLandMark/LandMark/dist_render/README.md

 - branch_parallel: Whether the model is trained by branch parallel.
 - plane_division: The plane division if the model is trained by branch parallel.
 - sampling_opt: Whether to use sampling optimization when rendering, it's 1 usually.
 - dynamic_fetching: Whether to use dynamic fetching when rendering.Make sure compile kernels before dynamic fetching.
-Corresponding `model_type`  should be `MovingAreaTorch`.
+Corresponding `model_type`  should be `MovingAreaTorch` or `MovingAreaCudaKernel`.
 - neighbour_size: If use dynamic fetching,the number of blocks for each buffer.
 Note that only the square of an integer N is supported.
 N^2^ = 9 and N^2^ = 16 have been tested in 1K model.Larger N is supported and N = 1 is illegal for multiblock-based dynamic fetching.

 ### Set Environment Variables